praveenkumarv/task-manager/README.md

     <li>Create a task: Click on the "Create Task" button and fill in the required details in the modal that appears.
 Click "Save" to create a new task.</li>
     <li>View tasks: All the tasks that you have created will be listed on the main page.
 You can view the details of a task by clicking on its title.</li>
     <li>Edit a task: To edit a task, click on the "Edit" button next to the task you want to modify.
 Update the details in the modal that appears and click "Save" to save the changes.</li>
-    <li>Delete a task: To delete a task, click on the "Delete" button next to the task you
+    <li>Delete a task: To delete a task, click on the "Delete" button next to the task you</li>
+    <li>Upcoming Tasks: It shows the tasks due in the next 7 days.</li>